LL-Pengfei/CS1010-AY1819S1-Personal/docs/style.md

 ## 7. Use Consistent Indentation to Emphasize Block Structure

-Code should be properly and neatly indented to emphasize the nested logical structure of the program.
+The code should be properly and neatly indented to emphasize the nested logical structure of the program.
 An indentation of 2 or 4 spaces is recommended (8 is too wide).

 Every block that follows a `for`, `while`, `if-else`, `do-while` statement must be indented from its enclosing block.